Take Back Manufacturing

 The Re-shoring initiative in the USA has been newsworthy, where some natural Re-shoring of manufacturing capacity back to the US from off-shore is now happening.
 The lowered US dollar, some depressed pay rates, and the nature of some commodities place the decision to bring manufacturing back to the USA at the tipping point for some sectors.

-The high Cdn $ is an added challenge to reach a justification for re-shoring in Canada as we have a resource escalated Canadian $, so we are not at the same re-shoring tipping point as some of the manufacturing sectors are in the USA.
+The now lower Cdn $ places us at the same re-shoring tipping point as some of the manufacturing sectors in the USA.

 We need to TAKE Back Manufacturing…